procrastinate-org/procrastinate/docs/howto/testing.md

 # Test your code that uses Procrastinate

-Procrastinate defines an {any}`InMemoryConnector` that will speed up your tests, remove dependency to PostgreSQL and allow you to have tasks run in a controlled way.
+Procrastinate defines an {py:class}`InMemoryConnector` that will speed up your tests, remove dependency to PostgreSQL and allow you to have tasks run in a controlled way.